spacetelescope/roman_tools/README.md

 ## Run locally in a container with Docker

 1. Start by installing the free [Docker Community Edition](https://www.docker.com/community-edition) locally.
 This will make the `docker` command available in your terminal.
+Note that after installing docker, you must open the application once for docker to be available from the command line.
 2. Clone this repository to a folder on your computer and `cd` into it.
 3. Execute `./run.sh` to build and start a Docker container.
 (The first time you build the container, you will have to download a lot of data files, but subsequent builds will be quick.)
 You should see a lot of output, ending with something like: